bramvandijk88/cacatoo/README.md

 ## Getting started

 You don't need to install anything, just dowload this repository and start playing!
-If you want help with Javascript / setting up a nice coding environment, check out this [blog post](https://www.bramvandijk.com/blog/2020/11/20/javascript-programming-part-ii-my-setup)
+If you want help with Javascript / setting up a nice coding environment, check out this [blog post](https://www.bramvandijk.com/blog/2020/11/20/javascript-programming-part-ii-my-setup).
 For Cacatoo-specific help, start by taking a look at the examples folder.
 This folder contains simple HTML files you can open with your browser (Chrome is recommended).
 Two examples (gol and cheater) have been extensively commented to explain how Cacatoo works.

 ## What else can I do?
-For an overview of all the Classes and functions in Cacatoo, [see here](https://bramvandijk88.github.io/cacatoo/Simulation.html)
+For an overview of all the Classes and functions you can use in Cacatoo, [see here](https://bramvandijk88.github.io/cacatoo/Simulation.html)

 ## Notes for developers